-There is no mortgage broker fees or costs on your part to use a mortgage broker!
+There is no fee on your part to use a mortgage broker!
 Yes, you heard that right, it’s a myth that people have to pay for the expertise a mortgage broker provides you.
 A mortgage broker is paid by the bank once the mortgage is funded.

 The Benefits of Using a Mortgage Broker.